1. Packages

 name string

-An object to describe the configuration for the container service to access private container image repositories, such as Amazon Elastic Container Registry (Amazon ECR) private repositories.
-See Private Registry Access below for more details.
+Configuration for the container service to access private container image repositories, such as Amazon Elastic Container Registry (Amazon ECR) private repositories.
+See below.

-The public domain names to use with the container service, such as example.com and www.example.com.
+Public domain names to use with the container service, such as example.com and www.example.com.
 You can specify up to four public domain names for a container service.
 The domain names that you specify are used when you create a deployment with a container configured as the public endpoint of your container service.
 If you don't specify public domain names, then you can use the default domain of the container service.
-Defined below.
+See below.

 tags {[key: string]: string}

-Map of container service tags.
-To tag at launch, specify the tags in the Launch Template.
+Map of tags to assign to the resource.
+To create a key-only tag, use an empty string as the value.
 If configured with a provider default_tags configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 power str